tmgthb/Autonomous-Agents/README.md

 [AI with Emotions: Exploring Emotional Expressions in Large Language Models](http://arxiv.org/abs/2504.14706v1)

-- LLM Agent with Emotional Expression: introduces using Large Language Models as AI agents to role-play with specified emotional states defined by Russell's Circumplex Model, generating text evaluated by a Sentiment Analysis Model trained on the GoEmotions Dataset.
+- LLM Agent with Emotional Expression: introduces using LLMs as AI agents to role-play with specified emotional states defined by Russell's Circumplex Model, generating text evaluated by a Sentiment Analysis Model trained on the GoEmotions Dataset.
 - The approach uses prompt design to control emotional expression via arousal and valence parameters.
 - Evaluation compares specified and generated emotional states using cosine similarity, demonstrating LLMs' capability for emotional expression.